selenide/selenide/README.md

 Just use the public methods in com.codeborne.security.mobileid.MobileIDAuthenticator class.

-See working example in [test/com/codeborne/security/mobileid/HelloMobileID.java HelloMobileID.java] - run the main() method.
+See working example in (HelloMobileID.java)[test/com/codeborne/security/mobileid/HelloMobileID.java] - run the main() method.